Aryan-Yadav225/Practice/README.md

 # Practice
-This is for practice of Git and GitHub.
+This is for practice of Git and GitHub.Done my first commit.